 Did you know that Stanza is mapping Scotland in poetry?
 Stanza is the biggest and best celebration of poetry in Scotland, and one of the leading poetry festivals in the UK and beyond.
 The festival is held in St Andrews in March.
 Here’s a link to their website

 Now, the Stanza blog has set out to cover the entirety of Scotland with pins and poetry.
 I was delighted that they accepted my poem ‘Social Climbing: the Bearsden/Drumchapel Divide’ for their blog at the end of September 2014.
 You can read my poem if you click on that link.
-There are almost a hundred poems posted to the blog now.
+There are over two hundred poems posted to the blog now.
 It’s a fabulous project and a great resource for anyone interested in poetry written in and about Scotland.
-I’ve snipped a quick shot of the way the map looks today and have posted that below.
 It’s well worth visiting the site itself.

 Some years ago, three of my poems appeared in Glasgow-based magazine Cutting Teeth.
 Freight Books published my poem ‘Transience’ in The Knuckle End anthology in 2004, and five years later it was included in the Brownsbank anthology.
 In 2011, I took part in a charity fundraising writing production in the aftermath of the huge tsunami which struck Japan; Cargo Publishing included three of my haiku in A Thousand Cranes: Scottish Writers for Japan.

 Recently, I’ve resurrected some of my draft poems from over the years, and have been sending them out.
 I’ve had some rejections (that’s the writing life!), but I’ve also had some acceptances, including two poems in From Glasgow to Saturn ezine issue 32, and a further two in The Istanbul Review.
 You can read the Glasgow to Saturn poems online here.